 ∴ The Ksar of Aït-Benhaddou is a striking example of southern Moroccan architecture.
 Listed as UNESCO World Heritage Site, it has also been the backdrop for many Hollywood productions.
 Films and TV series that have used the services of the studio include The Mummy, Gladiator, Kingdom of Heaven, Babel, Game of Thrones, Vikings and many more.

-∴ The journey then continues through the beautiful southern landscape of black canyons and cliffs, home to ancient Berber tribes of Ait Atta.
+∴ The journey then continues through the beautiful southern landscape of black canyons and cliffs, home to the ancient Amazigh tribes of Ait Atta.
 The palm groves and henna fields are stretching along the horizon as we drive through multiply mudbrick ksars (fortified villages) surrounded by charming palm oasis.

 ∴ The area has its ancestral importance and its key role in the caravan trade route with Timbuktu.
 In the evening our journey will end in the charming Kasbahs town of Nkob.
-One of Morocco’s best-kept secrets, this Berber oasis is where you can still find traditional craftsmen at work.
-Enjoy traditional locally made dinner and evening of Berber music at your accommodation overlooking astonishing palm grooves.
+One of Morocco’s best-kept secrets, this Amazigh oasis is where you can still find traditional craftsmen at work.
+Enjoy a traditional locally made dinner and an evening of Amazigh drum usic at your accommodation overlooking astonishing palm grooves.

 ∴ The adventure continues throughout the day driving through the mesmerising palm oasis and mountains stretching along the horizon.
 Upon arrival at the hotel in the Sahara, you’ll explore beautiful local surroundings and prepare for a camel trek to view the Saharan sunset.